ReflectsLight/al-quran.reflectslight.io/packages/typescript/postman/README.md

 ### Progress bar

-The following example demonstrates how postman can be used to download fonts, images, scripts, and stylesheets.
-The progress of the download is reported in `span.percent`.
-When the download is complete the text "Done" will replace the progress tracked in `span.percent`:
+The following example demonstrates how postman can be used to download <br>
+fonts, images, scripts, and stylesheets.
+The progress of the download is <br>
+reported in `span.percent`.
+When the download is complete the text <br>
+"Done" will replace the progress tracked in `span.percent`: <br>

 **/index.html**